v-vedantha/game-sim/README.md

 - Street: Preflop, Flop, Turn, River.
 Streets tell you how many cards are dealt to the board.
 On the flop there are 3, turn has 4, and river has 5.
 - Round: Somewhat similar to street.
 Used mostly interchangably.
 - Betting round: Each street opens up a new round of betting.
 - Potential: The potential of a hand is the hands you might make if the correct cards are dealt to the board.
-Only makes sense if the board still has more cards to be dealt.
 ---

 ## Features